Lonerism: Track listing

-† The iTunes version has "Led Zeppelin" as the 10th of its 13 tracks; placed between "Elephant" and "She Just Won't Believe Me".
+† The iTunes version has "Led Zeppelin" as the 10th of its 13 tracks, between "Elephant" and "She Just Won't Believe Me".
 It is also available with the deluxe edition of Lonerism on 7-inch vinyl.

 † "Beverly Laurel" is available with the deluxe edition of Lonerism on 7-inch vinyl.
 It is also available for streaming on Spotify and Apple Music.